T20X/notes/C++MemoryModelObjects.md

   int &r = a.y;
   static_assert(sizeof(int) == sizeof(float));
   new (&a.x) float; // by [basic.life], this ends the lifetime of a.x and the lifetime of a, but not the lifetime of a.y, because it reuses the storage of a and of a.x to create an object that is nested within neither of them r = 1; // There are open defects in relation to this topic.
 For example, when the lifetime of o ends the lifetime of o.a should also end, but nothing seems to specify this currently.
-Presumably a subobject shouldn't stop being a subobject, although I wouldn't be surprised if there are uses of "subobject" in the standard that should refer to alive subobjects a.y = 4; //UB, because gvalue is used  for object which lifetime ended, but storage was not yet re-used!
+Presumably a subobject shouldn't stop being a subobject, although I wouldn't be surprised if there are uses of "subobject" in the standard that should refer to alive subobjects.
+I don't know if there's a clause in the standard that says a subobject's lifetime is bounded by the lifetime of the complete object which contains it.
+Such a thing ought to be part of the definition of "subobject".
+Because the Standard doesn't define what happens to a subobject when a different part of the storage of its complete object is reused, it falls into "Undefined Behavior by omission"

+  a.y = 4; //UB, because gvalue is used  for object which lifetime ended, but storage was not yet re-used!
 }